Aliciawyse/Web-Design-is-For-Everybody/README.md

+# Web Design is for Everybody Class
-# This repository holds projects related to Coursera's Web Development is for Everybody Specialization.
+<p>This repository holds projects related to Coursera's Web Design is for Everybody Specialization.</p>